mjstallard/AuntieBar/README.md

 A modern macOS menu bar application for streaming all 64 BBC Radio stations.

+This is a vibe-coded train wreck of a codebase - no warranties given, no pride taken in construction.

 ## Features

 - 🎵 **All BBC Radio Stations**: 64 stations including national, regional, and nations programming